Andrej Jakimovski: College career

 As a freshman, Jakimovski averaged 5.5 points, 4.1 rebounds, and 1.8 assists per game.
 After the season, he announced he was entering the transfer portal.
 Jakimovski initially committed to Loyola (Maryland), but ultimately opted to return to Washington State.
+As a sophomore, he averaged 5.4 points, 3.9 rebounds and 0.8 assists per game.
+Jakimovski averaged 7.7 points and 4.6 rebounds per game as a junior.

+Jakimovski averaged 9.7 points and 5.6 rebounds per game as a senior, helping Washington State reach its first NCAA tournament in 16 years.
+He entered the transfer portal at the end of the 2023–23 season, and committed to Colorado on 21 April 2024.
+In 34 games, Jakimovski recorded 10.2 points, 5.1 rebounds, 1.3 assists and 1.0 steal per game.

+Professional career

+On July 4, 2025, he signed with Dolomiti Energia Trento of the Italian Lega Basket Serie A (LBA).

 National team career

 Jakimovski made three appearances for the Macedonian junior national teams at the FIBA U16 and U18 European Championships.
 He led the FIBA U18 European Championship B in scoring with 18.4 points per game to go with 9.4 rebounds per game, leading the team to a fourth-place finish.
 In February 2020, Jakimovski made his debut for the senior national team during the FIBA European qualifying tournament.